-United Way of the Capital Region (UWCR) provides a variety of services and financial support to non-profits in Dauphin, Cumberland and Perry counties.
+United Way of the Capital Region provides a variety of services and financial support to non-profits in Dauphin, Cumberland and Perry counties.
 These services help non-profits improve the efficiency and effectiveness of their programs and services.

-UWCR is best known for providing financial support to non-profits through its annual fundraising campaign and grant programs.
+How to Receive UW Funding: United Way of the Capital Region is best known for providing financial support to non-profits through its annual fundraising campaign and grant programs.
 United Way directs funding to local programs and services that address critical needs and demonstrate a measurable difference in the lives of people in our community.

-Presently, our United Way offers three funding streams to non-profits: Annual Allocations and Community Response Fund Grants.
+Presently, our United Way offers two funding streams to non-profits: Annual Allocations and Community Response Fund Grants.
 Community Response Fund Grants are open to any non-profit offering services in the Capital Region.
 Annual Allocations are only open to previously selected and approved programs.
-Information on these funding opportunities can be found here.

-Information on services provided by UWCR to non-profits, including training, outcome measurement, recruitment of volunteers and new board members, in-kind donations of equipment and supplies, and creation of community groups to address emerging needs can be found here.
+Training and Technical Assistance: Information on services provided by United Way of the Capital Region to non-profits, including training, outcome measurement, recruitment of volunteers and new board members, in-kind donations of equipment and supplies, and creation of community groups to address emerging needs can be found here.

-The Volunteer Center is a program of UWCR that offers a tremendous amount of services and support to non-profits.
+Join the Volunteer Center: The Volunteer Center is a program of United Way of the Capital Region that offers a tremendous amount of services and support to non-profits.
 The center serves as a clearinghouse for volunteer activities in the Capital Region and as an advocate for volunteerism.
 Additionally, the Center supports the recognition of volunteers and coordinates access to in-kind donations.
 You can find more information on these services here.